snack-ie/ShadowMod/README.md

 ![Shadow Mod](https://repository-images.githubusercontent.com/256022137/e4257500-d253-11ea-8c57-48cb4c3654b5)
 # ShadowMod
+## Archived
+ShadowMod will be archived until someone is up to fixing it.
 ## About
 ShadowMod is a mindustry mod about a strange material called shadum.
 Can you uncover it's secrets?
 # Contributors